tielarose/factswise-app/README.md

 # MathFacts Assessments

 MathFacts Assessments is a student-friendly assessment platform that provides educators with detailed math fluency data and easy progress tracking, without the burden of having to assess students one-on-one.
-Based on the FactsWise curriculum and currently available for classroom use at [mathfactsapp.com](https://mathfactsapp.com/)
+MathFacts is based on the FactsWise curriculum, deployed using AWS, and currently available for classroom use at [mathfactsapp.com](https://mathfactsapp.com/)

+If you would like to log in as a demo educator and view example student data, you can use the login tiela dot black dash law at real school dot e-d-u, password 1234.

+# About Me

+I have been an elementary educator for nearly a decade, and after teaching kindergarten over zoom--successfully!-- I convinced there is nothing I can’t do.
+In my teaching career, I specialized in understanding the ways our emotions and nervous system responses affect our abilities to learn and access knowledge.
+During Hackbright, I was able to leverage this knowledge to support my cohort, through informal discussions and formal lectures.
+I love the way programming challenges me intellectually and provides opportunities for analytical problem-solving.
+Post-Hackbright, I look forward to bringing my burgeoning passion for coding and my deep understanding of people and learning to a full stack software engineering position.
+MathFacts is the assessment platform I wish had existed when I was a classroom teacher, and now it does!

 # Tech Stack